Turning Lessons into Games: My Journey with Canva Code

 Ciphers (Encryption/Decryption) Visualiser

-A helpful webpage for encrypting and decrypting messages to teach pupils about ciphers and network security encryption.
+A helpful webpage for encrypting and decrypting messages to teach pupils about Ciphers and network security Encryption.
 The Caesar Cipher is the main focus with other more complex ciphers also available.

 Number System Explorer